Application to become a patient

-Are there people you won't accept?
+Are there people we won't accept?

 - who as a patient of another local GP has been

-- seen by me as a locum,
+- who has been seen by me as a supervisor at another practice

-- who won't ask in writing
+- who won't ask in writing;

-- who has no confidence in me
+- who has no confidence in me;

-- who wants a GP to provide drugs or certificates but not medical advice
+- who wants a GP to provide drugs or certificates but not medical advice;

 - How can I offer holistic care if I am excluded from aspects of your health care?

 - If something needs care or expertise not available in this Practice, it is better to be referred from our Practice to a service that can provide it (such as an appropriate specialist), so we then remain aware of overall health needs.

 - Emergencies (chest pain, stoke, major trauma, difficulty breathing etc) - call an ambulance and/or go directly to ED